-Under the Sea: Journey of the Little Mermaid was part of the New Fantasyland expansion nearly a decade ago.
-This is the only attraction representing The Little Mermaid at Magic Kingdom.
+Under the Sea: Journey of the Little Mermaid debuted nearly a decade ago during the New Fantasyland expansion.
+It is the only attraction representing The Little Mermaid at Magic Kingdom.

-Journey of the Little Mermaid has an exceptionally long queue, so it’s difficult to gauge the length of the line in advance.
+Journey of the Little Mermaid has an exceptionally long queue, so it isn’t easy to gauge the length of the line in advance.
 However, posted wait times tend to be pretty accurate.

 Both standby and Lightning Lane queues are available for this attraction.
-However, in most instances, you won’t need to use a Lightning Lane for this ride.
+However, you won’t need to use an individual Lightning Lane for this ride in most instances.

-After securing a seat in your clamshell, you’ll pull a lap bar over you.
-A few minutes later, your clamshell rotates, and you’ll find yourself diving backward under the sea.
+After securing a seat in your clamshell, you’ll pull the lap bar over you.
+A few minutes later, your clamshell rotates, and you’ll find yourself traveling backward under the sea.

 Then you’ll enter a large room full of sea life as Under the Sea plays in the background.

-Ariel makes another appearance here as she dances along with the band.
+Ariel makes another appearance as she dances along with the band.

 Before long, you’ll enter Ursula’s lair.
-But, as always, she’s up to no good.
+She’s up to no good like usual.

 Before long, the mood is set, and everyone’s waiting on Prince Eric to…you know…kiss the girl.
 Sha-la-la-la-la!

-Things work out as most happy endings go, and the evil villain is left fuming in the background.
+As most happy endings go–things have a way of working out.
+Meanwhile, the evil villain is left fuming in the background.